 Figure 3: Secondary axis radio button selected for one of the series

-We might have solved the problem of comprehending the actual values better now, but we have a new problem to solve!
-As you can see in Figure 4 above, the Data Series are overlapping each other.
-Columns depicting rainfall are completely hiding most of the columns representing the Average temperature.
+- We might have solved the problem of comprehending actual values better now, but we have a new problem to solve!
+As you can see in Figure 4 above, one data series is overlapping the other.
+Columns depicting rainfall are completely hiding most of the columns representing the average temperature.

 Figure 6: Change Chart Type dialog box

 - This action changes the selected series to the new chart type.
 In Figure 7, below you can see that the series representing rainfall has changed to a Line.

 - Your chart at this stage needs little more modification since there are no markers visible on the point to represent the value.
 To make the marker visible, right-click the data series represented by line, and from the contextual menu select the Format Data Series option.

 Figure 8: Format Data Series option selected

 - Doing so opens the Format Data Series Task Pane, as shown in Figure 9, below.
 Make sure that the Fill & Line button is selected as shown highlighted in red within Figure 9.
 Then, select the Marker tab, highlighted in blue within Figure 9 in the Format Data Series Task Pane.
 Thereafter, select Marker Options, as shown highlighted in green within Figure 9.

 Figure 9: Marker options within the Format Data Series Task Pane

 - This step reveals various options to format the Marker as shown in Figure 10, below.
 Select the Built-in radio button, shown highlighted in red within Figure 10.
 Then click the down-arrow provided with the Type option, as shown highlighted in blue within Figure 10, to open the Type drop-down menu that contains various Marker types, as shown in Figure 10.
 Click on the Marker type of your choice.